 Exhibition — 18 Jan until 10 May 2020

+Dana Lixenberg studied at the London College of Printing and at the Gerrit Rietveld Academie.
 Like Bertien van Manen, whose work is being shown at the same time in the Stedelijk, Lixenberg builds close relationships with her subjects and spends years documenting their lives.
 Her working method, however, is very different: Lixenberg approaches her subject with observation and distance, uses a large format camera and strives for ultimate sharpness.

 As well as being exhibited widely, many of her projects have been presented in book form.
 Her work is represented in numerous Dutch and international museum and corporate collections including those of the Deutsche Börse Photography Foundation, Stedelijk Museum Amsterdam, Huis Marseille, Kunstmuseum Den Haag, and the Rijksmuseum.

 The exhibition Dana Lixenberg - Imperial Courts is made possible by GRIMM Amsterdam | New York.

 The video installation Imperial Courts is acquired with the support of private benefactors, 2017.